 - Once registered and enrolled in a training course, a Pega 7 Exercise System can be downloaded.

-Instead of using a virtual machine as Pega Academy describes it, I prefer to use a local installation of the exercise system locally as described in this post:
+Instead of using a virtual machine as per Pega Academy, I prefer using a local installation of the Pega 7 exercise system as described in this post:

-Currently, there are 34 posts as listed below.
 Please register to leave comments or to suggest post topics.
 If you have an example that you would like to share, please register and let me know through a comment.
+I’d be happy to let you post it under your name.

 A Data Page